texfaq/texfaq.github.io/FAQ-interruptlist.md

-If you're suspending a [fancy-enumeration list](FAQ-enumerate), you need to re-supply the optional ''item label layout'' parameters required by the [`enumerate`](https://ctan.org/pkg/enumerate) package when resuming the list, whether by the belt-and-braces approach, or by the [`mdwlist`](https://ctan.org/pkg/mdwlist) `\resume{enumerate}` technique.
+If you're suspending a [fancy-enumeration list](FAQ-enumerate), you need to re-supply the optional "item label layout" parameters required by the [`enumerate`](https://ctan.org/pkg/enumerate) package when resuming the list, whether by the belt-and-braces approach, or by the [`mdwlist`](https://ctan.org/pkg/mdwlist) `\resume{enumerate}` technique.
 The task is a little tedious